Improve Commercial Fryer Efficiency with These Tricks

 There are some simple tricks and tips you can apply in your kitchen to get the most out of your commercial fryers.
-Whether that means increasing production, which in turn boosts your profits, or extending the life of your fryer oil, the advice can yield great returns.
+Whether that means increasing production, which in turn boosts your profits, or extending the life of your fryer oil, this advice can yield great returns.

 To help you ensure you’re putting your commercial deep fryer to the best use, we worked with our friends at fryer manufacturer Pitco to compile this list.